borjafdezgauna/SoundManager/README.md

 SoundManager soundManager;
 ```

-2. Access the sound manager (if not defined in the same file) and create all the audio objects required in your program:
+2. Access the sound manager (if not defined in the same file) and load all the audio files required in your program.
+Loading is done on the same thread, so it's best to load all the files before starting the main loop:

 ```
 SoundManager* pSoundManager= SoundManager::getInstance();